3willows/quickAffirmation/README.md

 ## TO-DO

-- [ ] After input for P/D accepted, empty the relevant text input box
 - [ ] Style with better CSS: including moving the Plaintiffs/Defendants to the right.
-- [ ] Media query and alert users that the App is not intended to be used on mobile phones
-- [ ] Add pop-up to explain the minimalist hilosophy behind the webpage.
 - [ ] Add video to explain how to use.

 ## DONE